-Action Number Action Action Timeframe Approx Description and Evaluation of Action Hazards Mitigated?
-Affected Location in What Cost Will Pay For How Funded Town Town - Provide Available Disaster Pamphlets and Information Regarding Emergency Supplies and Sheltering and Engage in Public Education for Developing a Personal 72-Hour Emergency Preparedness Kit to Minimize the Impact of Wind, Winter, Flood, Tropical and Other Hazards Short Term 1-2 Years 75 Emergency Manageme nt Informational materials will increase public awareness and help prevent damage to life as well as improve public relations.
+Action Action Action Ranking Description and Evaluation of Hazards Affected What Cost Will How Number Timeframe Score Responsible Action Mitigated?
+Location in Pay For Funded Provide Available Disaster Pamphlets and Information Regarding Emergency Supplies and Sheltering and Engage in Public Education for Developing a Personal 72-Hour Emergency Preparedness Kit to Minimize the Impact of Wind, Winter, Flood, Tropical and Other Hazards Short Term 1-2 Years Emergency Manageme nt Informational materials will increase public awareness and help prevent damage to life as well as improve public relations.
 Information will be disseminated through reproduction of the pamphlets posted on the Town of Henniker website and in the Annual Town Report; brochures will be made available at the Town Hall, Transfer Station, churches, and Downtown stores.
-Drought, Earthquake, Temperature, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Tropical, Wildfire Entire Town Cost is for in- kind staff and volunteer labor.
-N/A Establish a Citizens Short Term 1-2 Years 73 Emergency Manageme nt with Town Administrat or \$2,000 Access to the private doctors is not always possible if the office is closed or they are out of Town.
+This in-depth community awareness activity encourages long-term, personal mitigation techniques to ensure people are safer when natural hazard events occur.
+Drought, Earthquake, Temperature, Wind, Flood, Landslide, Lightning, Health (all), River, Winter, Solar, Tropical, Wildfire Cost is for in- kind staff and volunteer labor.
+N/A Establish a Citizens Emergency Response Team (CERT) to Enable Quick Response to Disasters in Henniker Short Term 1-2 Years Emergency Manageme nt with Town Administrat or Access to the private doctors is not always possible if the office is closed or they are out of Town.
 The Town has many of its emergency personnel working out of town and emergency response could take time.
 If the Town had a large-scale disaster or other emergency where Departments would benefit from assistance in maintaining the safety of townspeople, more trained people should be on hand to respond.
-The development of a local CERT is an appropriate activity to help gather medical resources when needed and to work at making other medical facilities available Temperature, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Tropical, Wildfire Entire Town Cost is for \$2,000 volunteer supplies.
-Emergenc Y Managem ent Budget
+The development of a local CERT is an appropriate activity to help gather medical resources when Temperature, Wind, Flood, Landslide, Lightning, Health & Safety, River, Winter, Solar, Tropical, Wildfire Entire Town Cost is for \$2,000 volunteer supplies.
+Emergenc y Managem ent Budget